nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(Object.isExtensible(proxy));        // false
 ```

 This example shows that both `Object.preventExtensions()` and `Object.isExtensible()` correctly pass through from `proxy` to `target`.
 You can, of course, also change the behavior.
-For example, if you didn't want to allow `Object.preventExtensions()` to succeed on your proxy, you can return `false` from the `preventExtensions` trap:
+For example, if you don't want to allow `Object.preventExtensions()` to succeed on your proxy, you could return `false` from the `preventExtensions` trap:

 ```js
 let target = {};